sharadregoti/tyk-docs/tyk-docs/content/tyk-pump/configuration.md

 {{< note success >}}
 **Note**

-SQLite support will be deprecated from Tyk 5.7.0.
-To avoid disrupution, please transition to PostgreSQL, MongoDB or one of the listed compatible alternatives.
+Tyk no longer supports SQLite as of Tyk 5.7.0.
+To avoid disruption, please transition to [PostgreSQL]({{< ref"planning-for-production/database-settings/postgresql#introduction" >}}), [MongoDB]({{< ref "planning-for-production/database-settings/mongodb" >}}), or one of the listed compatible alternatives.
 {{< /note >}}

-In v4.0 of the Tyk Dashboard, we have added support for the following SQL platforms:
+In v4.0 of the Tyk Dashboard, we added support for the following SQL platforms:
 - PostgreSQL
 - SQLite